 Jonathan Gienapp is an assistant professor in the History department.
 He received his B.A. from Harvard University and his Ph.D. from Johns Hopkins University.
 Principally a scholar of Revolutionary and early republican America, he is particularly interested in the period’s political culture, constitutionalism, and intellectual history.
 More generally, he is interested in the method and practice of the history of ideas, especially how it might profit from mutually beneficial exchanges with other disciplines in the human sciences, particularly recent philosophy of language.

-His recently-published book, The Second Creation: Fixing the American Constitution in the Founding Era (Harvard University Press), rethinks the conventional story of American constitutional creation by exploring how and why founding-era Americans’ understanding of their Constitution transformed in the earliest years of the document’s existence.
+His recently-published book, The Second Creation: Fixing the American Constitution in the Founding Era (Harvard University Press, 2018), rethinks the conventional story of American constitutional creation by exploring how and why founding-era Americans’ understanding of their Constitution transformed in the earliest years of the document’s existence.
 More specifically, it investigates how early political debates over the Constitution’s meaning, in transforming the practices through which one could justifiably interpret the document, helped in the process alter how Americans imagined the Constitution and its possibilities.
 In the process, it considers how these changes created a distinct kind of constitutional culture, the consequences of which endure to this day.
 To date, it has won the 2017 Thomas J. Wilson Memorial Prize from Harvard University Press and was a finalist for the 2019 Frederick Jackson Turner Award from the Organization of American Historians.
 In addition, it was named a Spectator USABook of the Year for 2018.
 It has been reviewed in The Nationand was the subject of a symposium at Balkinization.
 He wrote about some of the book's central themes in an op-ed in the Boston Globe.